 - Gases and Chemicals: Wildfire smoke releases gases like carbon monoxide, carbon dioxide, and VOCs.
 While they don’t typically trigger alarms, they degrade air quality and pose health risks.

-How Smoke Detectors Are Affected
+Why Smoke Detectors Are Affected

 Ionization vs. Photoelectric Detectors in Wildfire Smoke